 This is why I prefer working in a studio rather than a sterilized lab, and why I choose to keep handcrafting our products rather than contracting out the production.
 But we have a whole post on this already titled Why We Handcraft.

 For a while, my business advisors had been saying that Wyld needed a focus.
 There was too much going on, they said.
 I participated in some design markets around Sweden and Denmark and found that people had the same confused reaction.
-Perhaps I did need to focus on something, make it the very best I could, let go of everything else.
-It did make sense.
+Perhaps I did need to focus on one thing, make it the very best I could, let go of everything else.
+Intellectually, it did make sense.

-I thought about the dream a lot afterward.
-I came to the conclusion that perhaps the broken glass in my hands represented the pieces of Wyld that I needed to release, stop holding onto, stop trying to make them fit, just pull them out.
-Now I’m not so sure.
-It’s been years since that dream and now when I think about it, I think it had more to do with communication.
+So I thought a lot about the dream and came to the conclusion that perhaps the broken glass in my hands represented the pieces of Wyld that I needed to release, stop holding onto, stop trying to make them fit, just pull them out.
+Now, however, I’m not so sure.
+It’s been years since that dream and now when I think about it, I actually think it had more to do with communication.

 I have absolutely no regrets about how Wyld has evolved.
 I love our products and use them every single day.
 I love how the branding evolved – it feels so true.
 I love making the products, sending them out.
 But oh how I wish I’d had wiser people to guide me in those early years.
 I wish I’d had people who could have offered the right kind of support along the way.
 There were plenty of wounds that needed washing – not only my own, but wounds I’d caused too.
 Hurt people hurt people, as the saying goes.